 - After evaluation, Alias Robotics informs MiR that their measures are not appropriate.

-- Alias Robotics and informs MiR that no further engineering resources will be dedicated unless MiR can support Alias’ research.
+- Alias Robotics extends the deadline 15 more days and informs MiR that no further engineering resources will be dedicated unless MiR can support Alias’ research.

 2nd of June: MiR demands further assistance from Alias.